Frequently Asked Questions (FAQs) About Custom Designs

 Even between different computer monitors (different brands or different models, CRT or LCD), the same colors can look different.
 This is true also for different printers (different brands, inkjet or laser).

-And of course, the medium (switch plate, tile, license plate, coasters or mousepad), will likely have a different reflective property versus wallpaper, photos, cloths, posters, whatever sample you provide us.
-Other factors include whiteness/brightness (switchplates have the lowest brightness rating), texture of the medium before the ink is applied, etc.
+And of course, the medium (like the license plate), will likely have a different reflective property versus wallpaper, photos, cloths, posters, whatever sample you provide us.
+Other factors include whiteness/brightness, texture of the medium before the ink is applied, etc.

 It's like printing on plain paper and photo paper.
 The type of medium/paper affects the print result.